Patrizia Panico: International career

-Panico made her senior international debut on 8 April 1996, in Italy's 4–1 1997 UEFA Women's Championship qualification win over Portugal in Mestre.
+Panico made her senior international debut on 8 April 1996, in Italy's 4–1 UEFA Women's Euro 1997 qualifying win over Portugal in Mestre.
 She started the match and scored Italy's first goal after five minutes of play.
 Panico was selected for the final tournament in Norway.
 She scored in a 2–2 group stage draw with Denmark, as Italy reached the final which they lost 2–0 to Germany.

 At the 1999 FIFA Women's World Cup in the United States, Panico gave Italy the lead in their first game against Germany.
 The match at the Rose Bowl in Pasadena, California finished 1–1.
 The Italians were eliminated after a 2–0 defeat by Brazil in their next game, but recovered to beat Mexico 2–0.
 Panico scored the first goal and was hailed as "one of the world's most explosive players" by CNN Sports Illustrated.

-On 11 November 1999 Panico scored a notable hat-trick against Germany in a 4–4 2001 UEFA Women's Championship qualification draw.
+On 11 November 1999, Panico scored a notable hat-trick against Germany in a 4–4 UEFA Women's Euro 2001 qualifying draw.
 At the final tournament, player of the match Panico scored twice in Italy's opening 2–1 win over Denmark at the Waldstadion in Aalen.
 The Italians narrowly failed to qualify from the group after a 1–1 draw with Norway and a 2–0 defeat by France.

 Four years later, Panico was included in the squad for UEFA Women's Euro 2005 in North West England.
 She played in the Italians' 4–0 defeat to perennial champions Germany, which intersected defeats to France and Norway and preceded another first round exit.

 At UEFA Women's Euro 2009 in Finland, Panico played in all four games and added two goals as the Italians went out to Germany in the quarter-finals.
 Four years later, national coach Antonio Cabrini named Panico in his selection for UEFA Women's Euro 2013 in Sweden.
 At 38, Panico entered her fifth European finals and admitted it was likely to be her last.
 She was left disappointed by another defeat by the Germans in the quarter-final at Myresjöhus Arena, Växjö.

-On 2 October 2010, he scored against Ukraine for the FIFA Women's World Cup qualification at the Stadion Yuri Gagarin in Chernihiv.
+On 2 October 2010, she scored against Ukraine for the FIFA Women's World Cup qualification at the Stadion Yuri Gagarin in Chernihiv.